 Designing high-performance buildings and sustainable workplaces is at the core of Pickard Chilton’s design process.
 Our commitment to environmental stewardship not only creates built environments that are livable and workplaces that are healthy but also results in innovative and elegant architecture of long-term value.
-Further demonstrating our leadership in sustainability, for the last nine years, Pickard Chilton’s studio has been entirely powered by clean, renewable, wind energy.
+Further demonstrating our leadership in sustainability, for the last ten years, Pickard Chilton’s studio has been entirely powered by clean, renewable, wind energy.
 Pickard Chilton’s architectural achievements in sustainable design have been recognized with over three dozen awards.

 Environmental Innovation and Strategy